Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 data model.
 It is expected that a specific SIF3 Project will include not only the SIF3 Framework Libraries but also one of the Data Model libraries generated out of this project.

-As of September 01, 2016 the following SIF Locale Data Models are supported by this project
+As of March 21, 2017 the following SIF Locale Data Models are supported by this project
 - SIF AU 1.3 for Infrastructure 3.x
 - SIF AU 1.4 for Infrastructure 3.x
+- SIF AU 3.4 for Infrastructure 3.x
-- SIF AU 3.4 (Draft) for Infrastructure 3.x
+- SIF AU 3.4.1 (Draft) for Infrastructure 3.x
 - SIF NA (North America) 3.2
 - SIF NA (North America) 3.3